Icinga/icinga2/doc/5-advanced-topics.md

 ## <a id="check-flapping"></a> Check Flapping

-The flapping algorithm used in Icinga 2 does not store the past states but calculcates the flapping threshold from a single value based on counters and half-life values.
+The flapping algorithm used in Icinga 2 does not store the past states but calculates the flapping threshold from a single value based on counters and half-life values.
 Icinga 2 compares the value with a single flapping threshold configuration attribute named `flapping_threshold`.